Skylab: Plans for re-use after the last mission

+After nearly 172 days, Skylab considerably exceeded its planned 140 day habitation.
+The station had held up relatively well, but its onboard supplies were low and its systems were beginning to degrade.
+One of the three control-moment gyroscopes (CMGs) failed 8 days into Skylab 4, and by the end of the mission another was showing signs of impending failure.
+With just a single CMG Skylab would be unable to control its attitude, and it was not possible to repair or replace one of the broken gyroscopes on-orbit.
+Virtually all of the prepackaged food launched with the station had been consumed, Skylab 4's mission extension from 56 to 84 days required the crew take an extra 28 days worth of food with them, but there was still enough water to support three men for 60 days, and enough oxygen/nitrogen to support the same for 140 days.

-The three crewed Skylab missions used only about 16.8 of the 24 man-months of oxygen, food, water, and other supplies stored aboard Skylab.
-A fourth crewed mission was under consideration, which would have used the launch vehicle kept on standby for the Skylab Rescue mission.
+A fourth crewed mission using an Apollo CSM was considered, which would have used the launch vehicle kept on standby for the Skylab Rescue mission.
 This would have been a 20-day mission to boost Skylab to a higher altitude and do more scientific experiments.
 Another plan was to use a Teleoperator Retrieval System (TRS) launched aboard the Space Shuttle (then under development), to robotically re-boost the orbit.
 When Skylab 5 was cancelled, it was expected Skylab would stay in orbit until the 1980s, which was enough time to overlap with the beginning of Shuttle launches.
 Other options for launching TRS included the Titan III and Atlas-Agena.
 No option received the level of effort and funding needed for execution before Skylab's sooner-than-expected re-entry.

 The Skylab 4 crew left a bag filled with supplies to welcome visitors, and left the hatch unlocked.
 Skylab's internal systems were evaluated and tested from the ground, and effort was put into plans for re-using it, as late as 1978.
 NASA discouraged any discussion of additional visits due to the station's age, but in 1977 and 1978, when the agency still believed the Space Shuttle would be ready by 1979, it completed two studies on reusing the station.
 By September 1978, the agency believed Skylab was safe for crews, with all major systems intact and operational.
 It still had 180 man-days of water and 420-man-days of oxygen, and astronauts could refill both; the station could hold up to about 600 to 700 man-days of drinkable water and 420 man-days of food.
 Before Skylab 4 left they did one more boost, running the Skylab thrusters for 3 minutes which added 11 km in height to its orbit.
 Skylab was left in a 433 by 455 km orbit on departure.
 At this time, the NASA-accepted estimate for its re-entry was nine years.